niall-m/Udemy/microservices/notes.md

       - similar to implementing interfaces
         - `abstract statusCode: number`
           - means subclass _must_ implement that abstract member property

+- angle brackets => generic syntax
+  - functions or types passed as arguments
+  - customize the types being used in a function, class or interface
+  - `<T>` refers to argument 1

+Express notes

 - express route validation with [express validator](https://express-validator.github.io/docs/)
   - can validate incoming request body, parameters like :id's, and query strings